kandikandi/swen222_rpg_game/README.md

 [4] Click "Join" to start the game as the first player.

-To join the game join game as the 2nd player, follow the same steps above excluding [3].
+To join the game join game as the 2nd player, modify line 25 in model.GameConst so serverIP variable matches server's IP address.

 ## Controls   ##